 Advocate for increased support for Geologic Mapping.
-Up-to-date geologic maps are essential to many important societal issues, including fresh water quality and quantity, energy and mineral resource distribution and assessment, and geologic hazards analysis and remediation.
-The AASG Foundation is committed to doubling the funds available for geologic mapping through the National Cooperative Geologic Mapping Program (For more information see the AASG Fact Sheet titled - Geologic Mapping)
+Up-to-date geologic maps are essential to societal issues such as water quality and quantity, energy and mineral resources, as well as geologic hazards analysis and remediation.
+The AASG Foundation is committed to doubling the funds available for geologic mapping through the National Cooperative Geologic Mapping Program; for more information, please see the AASG Fact Sheet titled "Geologic Mapping"

 Generate support for Geologic Data Preservation.
-Issues related to domestic energy resources, climate change, CO2 sequestration, and domestic metallic and industrial mineral resources, among others, rely heavily on the analysis of geological and geophysical samples.
-Crucial sample collections are being lost due to inadequate funding of repositories.
-The National Geological and Geophysical Data Preservation Program was established by Congress to address this need.
-(For more information see the AASG Fact Sheet titled - Sample and Data Preservation)
+Issues related to energy and mineral resources, among others, rely heavily on the analysis of geological samples and geophysical data.
+Crucial collections are being lost due to inadequate funding of repositories.
+The National Geological and Geophysical Data Preservation Program was established by Congress to address this need; for more information, please see the AASG Fact Sheet titled "Sample and Data Preservation"

 This server is run by the Alaska Division of Geological & Geophysical Surveys (DGGS).

-Comments to the DGGS Webmaster.
+Comments to the AASG Webmaster.